ACI-Specification/rfcs/src/rfcs/0001-rfc-policy.md

 * Any Security Considerations that may apply to the RFC, both as to users and ,
 * Any Impacts on the ACI Registries,
 * A description of Prior Art that informed the proposal,
-* A description of Future Changes that can be made in respect to the RFC.
+* A description of Future Changes and Directions that can be made in respect to the RFC.

 ### Copyright Licenses and Notices